 Place chicken in a pot and cover with enough water to cover the chicken pieces, bring to the boil.
 Impurities/scums will float to the top.
 Turn off heat and discard the impurities/scum water and rinse chicken under some water.

-In the pot, add chicken, shiitake mushrooms, red dates, dried scallops, michiu, and the water you used to soak shiitake mushrooms.
+In the pot, add chicken, shiitake mushrooms, red dates, goji berries, dried scallops or shrimp, michiu, and the water you used to soak shiitake mushrooms.
 Add enough water to cover the ingredients.

 Let it cook on high heat until it boils, and then turn the heat down to low and let it simmer for about 45 minutes.
 Add salt to taste!